Venue: Council Chamber, District Council Offices, 2013 Mill Lane, Wingerworth, Chesterfield S42 6NG

 Please note, the most up-to- date Forward Plan of Executive Decisions can be accessed via the following link:-

-The Committee considered the Forward Plan of Executive Decisions.
+RESOLVED – That the Forward Plan of Executive Decisions be noted.

 To consider the Committee’s Work Programme.

-RESOLVED – That the Committee agreed the work programme for the 2022-23 municipal year.
+RESOLVED – That the work programme be noted.

 Additional Urgent Items

-To consider any other matter which the Chair of the Committee is of the opinion should be considered as a matter of urgency.
+To consider any other matter which the Chair of the meeting is of the opinion should be considered as a matter of urgency.

 Date of Next Meeting

-The next meeting of the Growth Scrutiny Committee is scheduled to take place on Monday 13 March 2023 at 1.00 pm.
+The next meeting of the Communities Scrutiny Committee is scheduled to take place on Thursday 9 February 2023 at 1.30 pm.